 - Design Ideas: Concrete Countertop Info

 Concrete Countertops - How to make, colors, styles and moreLearn how concrete countertops are made and how they can be tailored to suit your lifestyle and aesthetic tastes

 Concrete countertops offer a completely customizable, handcrafted surface popular in kitchens, bathrooms and outdoor entertaining areas, as well as in restaurants and bars.
 Concrete counters marry functionality and beauty, giving you the ability to create surfaces in virtually any color, shape or size.
-Textures and finishes are available to match any design style, including traditional, modern, contemporary, industrial, glam or rustic, plus they are inherently durable and easy to clean and maintain.
+Textures and finishes are available to match any design style, including traditional, modern, contemporary, industrial, and rustic, plus they are inherently durable and easy to clean and maintain.

 WHERE ARE CONCRETE COUNTERTOPS USED?

 Dark gray concrete was used to create the countertop for the island in this industrial kitchen.

 KitchensConcrete provides more customization options than traditional surfaces like granite, marble, tile, or laminate for kitchen countertops.
 The unlimited color choices, varying finishes, and the possibility to integrate items such as drainboards and trivets give concrete countertops the clear advantage.
 The ability to create larger areas without seams that trap crumbs, grease and grime is another point in their favor.
 Concrete is naturally durable and easy to maintain.
 Kitchen countertops can be cast to accommodate sinks, faucets, cooktops, or other kitchen appliances.